WATCH: Offaly kids' news bulletin is the cutest thing you'll see today

 They also have some rules to enforce on "hugging and kissing."

-Kaylum and Anna's mother Michelle said they are coming up with new ideas during their time away from school.
+Kaylum and Anna's mother Michelle said they are coming up with new activities during their time away from school.

 "We've been trying to come up with some creative ideas to keep the kids occupied during this period of isolation.
 We hope it gives people a giggle and a refreshing alternative to the regular news broadcasts our TVs our filling up with at the moment."